Diffusion along chains of normally hyperbolic cylinders: Pseudo orbits along a good chain of cylinders

-\paraga Let us prove that $\Ga:=\Fr\bU$ is a Lipschitz graph over $\T$, invariant under $\ha\ph$, by the Birkhoff theorem (see Appendix~\ref{App:twistmaps}).
+\paraga We denote by $\Fr A$ the frontier $\ov A\setm \Int A$ of a subset in a topological space.
+Let $\Ga:=\Fr\bU\cap \Ga_\bu^+$.
+We shall prove that $\Ga$ is a Lipschitz graph over $\T$, invariant under $\ha\ph$, by the Birkhoff theorem (see Appendix~\ref{App:twistmaps}).
 By local connectedness of $\bA_*$, one readily proves that $\Int\ov{\bU}=\bU$, since $\bU$ is a connected component of the complement of the closure of an open set.
 Moreover $\ha\ph(\bU)=\bU$.
 Let now $\bf S$ be the quotient of $\bA_*$ by the identification of each boundary circle to one point, so that $\bf S$ is homeomorphic to $S^2$.
 Up to this quotient, $\bU$ is a connected component of the complement in $\bf S$ of a compact connected subset, so is homeomorphic to a disk.
 Going back to the initial space $\bA_*$ proves that $\bU$ is homeomorphic to $\T\times [0,1[$.
 So by the Birkhoff theorem, $\Ga=\d\bU$ is a Lipschitz graph over $\T$, invariant under $\ha\ph$ (see \cite{M02} for more details).

-\paraga Let us now prove that $\Ga\subset \ov{U_c}$, and so $\Ga\subseteq \Fr(U_c)=\cl(U_c)\setm U_c$.
+\paraga Let us now prove that $\Ga\subset \ov{U_c}$, and so $\Ga\subset \Fr(U_c)=\cl(U_c)\setm U_c$.
 Assume that $x\in\Ga$ is not in $\ov{U_c}$, so that there exists a small ball $B(x,\eps)$ with $B(x,\eps)\cap \ov U_c=\varnothing$.
 Let $z$ be some point on the vertical through $x$, located under $\Ga$ and inside $B(x,\eps)$.
-Let us show that the semi-vertical $\sig$ over $z$ in $\bA_*$ is disjoint from $\ov{U_c}$.
+Let us show that the semi-vertical $\sig=V^+(z)$ over $z$ in $\bA_*$ is disjoint from $\ov{U_c}$.
 First $\Ga\cap\sig=\{x\}$, since $\Ga$ is a graph, so that $\sig=[z,x]\cup[x,\xi]$, with $\xi\in \Ga(\ha b)$.
 Clearly $[z,x]\subset B(x,\eps)$ so $[z,x]\cap \ov{U_c}=\varnothing$, and $]x,\xi]\cap\ov{\bU}=\varnothing$ since $\Ga=\d\bU$ is a graph.
 Since $U_c\subset\bU$, this proves that $\sig\cap\ov U_c=\vide$.

 As a consequence $\sig\cup \Ga(\ha b)$ is a connected set which satisfies $ (\sig\cup \Ga(\ha b))\cap \ov{U_c}=\varnothing. $ Therefore $(\sig\cup \Ga(\ha b))\subset \CC(O,\Ga(\ha b))$ and thus $(\sig\cup \Ga(\ha b))\cap\ov{\bU}=\varnothing$ by (\ref{eq:inclusion}).
 This is a contradiction since $x\in\Ga\subset\ov{\bU}$.
 Therefore $\Ga\subset\ov{U_c}$.